alterNERDtive/VoiceAttack-profiles/docs/EliteDangerous.md

 Retracts landing gear for you.
 Seriously, is there any occasion in which you _don’t_ immediately want to retract it after takeoff?

+#### VA initialized ####

+Fires when the EDDI VoiceAttack plugin is loaded.
+Makes sure that EDDI is set to quite mode even if the profile was loaded before plugin initialization had completed.

 ### Misc ###

 The commands in here do random more or less useful things.